invinst/CPDBv2_frontend/docs/selectors-development-guide.md

 ## Introduction

-Using selectors to filter from store, should consider split another than UI logic out of Component.
-Must use [reselect](https://github.com/reactjs/reselect) to create selectors in order to optimize performance.
+Selectors serve 2 purposes: further remove non-UI logic from component and only induce re-render when relevant data change.
+You can only use [reselect](https://github.com/reactjs/reselect) to create selectors.

 ## Example